relaycorp/ddos-report/src/content/docs/index.md

 ## Help wanted

-We'd very much appreaciate any feedback from companies with vantage points on DDoS attacks and security researchers.
+We'd very much appreciate any feedback from companies with vantage points on DDoS attacks, as well as security researchers.
 If you believe we have misrepresented any information, overlooked details relevant to app developers or operators, or if you can answer some of our [open questions](./open-questions.md), please share your thoughts on [our forum](https://github.com/relaycorp/ddos-report/discussions).